-Revised travel reimbursement guidelines explicitly increase the prioritisation of train over plane travel, and urban mass public transport over taxi and specify what mode of transport to take (requires measurement of distance)
+The revised travel reimbursement form adopted in 2014 was further strengthened in 2015.
+The revised travel reimbursement guidelines explicitly increase the prioritisation of train over plane travel, and urban mass public transport over taxi and specify what mode of transport to take (requires measurement of distance).